IU – ‘LILAC’ review: a near-perfect, wide-ranging pop gem from K-pop’s darling | NME

 This new musical direction found on ‘LILAC’ is due in part to IU’s decision to create her “final” album of her 20s from the point of view of a producer, rather than a songwriter, working alongside new collaborators like WOOGIE, Sumin, Junny and AKMU’s Lee Chan-hyuk.
 On the flip side, it also stems from a desire to step away from her “familiar personal style”, with a newfound belief in herself to make whatever type of music she wants.

-Yet, despite the sheer number of contributors on the list, IU ensures that there’s still a hint of herself on each song.
-The guitar-driven R&B cut ‘Empty Cup’ is reminiscent of her debut mini-album ‘Lost & Found’, but with a more mature voice, while the syrupy ‘Ah Puh’ is a refreshing adult take on her earlier bubblegum pop jingles.
+Yet, despite the sheer number of contributors on the record, IU ensures that there’s still a hint of herself on each song.
+The guitar-driven R&B cut ‘Empty Cup’ is reminiscent of her debut mini-album ‘Lost & Found’, but more mature, while the syrupy ‘Ah Puh’ is a refreshingly adult take on her earlier bubblegum pop jingles.

 The only guest artist on ‘LILAC’ comes in the form of ‘Troll’, a breezy reggae-tinged duet with K-R&B prince DEAN.
 It’s an unexpected outcome from the duo, who’d previously teamed up in 2017 for a live performance of ‘Can’t Love You Anymore’ during IU’s Palette tour.
 Co-written together, their first official joint effort features a flirty and whimsical narrative; the pair play the role of an on-and-off couple who secretly enjoy being trapped in a never-ending break-up and make-up cycle.

 “You can call late at night without feeling guilty,” IU coaxes DEAN before he interrupts to confess, “I admit that I almost crossed thе line.”
-If not for the pair’s undeniable chemistry, the song would’ve been an unconvincing attempt at playing coy, but they make it work, successfully delivering a light-hearted and compelling story.
-Their voices melt into each other like butter and are so perfectly in sync, making their playful push-pull dynamic believable.
-From G-Dragon to Zion.T to Hyukoh’s Oh Hyuk, IU has always had a knack for picking the right people to compliment her, and her decision to collaborate with DEAN after years of anticipation has certainly been made worthwhile.
+If not for the pair’s undeniable chemistry, the song would’ve been an unconvincing attempt at playing coy, but they make it work, delivering a light-hearted and compelling story.
+From G-Dragon to Zion.T to Hyukoh’s Oh Hyuk, IU has always had a knack for picking the right people to complement her, and her decision to collaborate with DEAN after years of anticipation has certainly been made worthwhile.

 While collabs are the highlights of every IU project, her records would not be complete without her staples: ballads.
 On ‘LILAC’ she whips up two that display her effortless powerhouse vocals.
 Each five minutes long, ‘Hi Spring Bye’ and ‘My Sea’ are future IU classics in their own right, holding their own against favourites like ‘Through The Night’ and ‘Ending Scene’.
 However, if one had to choose a more superior song, ‘My Sea’ easily blows the nostalgic ‘Hi Spring Bye’ out of the water.